matochondrion/til/workflow/taking_developer_notes.md

   - Helps determine if the activity was important and if it should be repeated or avoided
 * Review regularly to maintain awareness and discover TODO items
-* See [tLogsStyle] for pros and cons of Handwritten Vs Digital Hourly Logs
+* See [tLogsMethod] for pros and cons of Handwritten Vs Digital Hourly Logs

-[tLogsStyle] Hourly Logs - Handwritten Vs Digital
+Hourly Logs - Handwritten Vs Digital [tLogsMethod]
 --------------------------------------------------------------------------------

 source: https://www.lifehack.org/895443/log-daily-activities